Truck mix Truck Tralier Truck Truck Truck JCB

 Design bond stress, \( \style{font-family:’Times New Roman’}{\style{font-size:18px}{\tau_{bd}}} \), N/mm21.61.922.242.42.723.04

-Table 2: Design bond stress in limit state method for HYSD bars in tension shall be as above
+Table 2: Design bond stress in the limit state method for HYSD bars in tension shall be as above

 Also, read: Types of Steel Reinforcement Bars